Engineering-Research-and-Development/true-connector/doc/testbed/TESTBED.md

 CONSUMER_DAPS_KEYSTORE_ALIAS=1
 ```

-(for the moment, we will use same DAPS certificate for both Provider nad Consumer)
+(for the moment, we will use same DAPS certificate for both Provider and Consumer)

 **application.properties** for both consumer and provider